WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 ## Membership

-Members in this organization must contribute to content development and distribution, stakeholder engagement and recruiting.
-In return, members' companies (or the individual if they are independent) will be highlighted on our web site and promotional materials.
-Individual members will learn an enormous amount about the SSI market, ICO funding strategies, identity stakeholders, standards organizations, and marketing.
-Members will meet many industry luminaries and through them gain career opportunities.
+Members in this roadmap team must contribute to content development and distribution, stakeholder engagement and more.
+Individuals who contribute will learn an enormous amount about the SSI market, identity stakeholders, standards organizations, and marketing.
 Finally, to the extent possible we want members to have autonomy, by providing measurable goals and allowing them to achieve those goals as they see fit (within reason).

-We expect the organization to ultimately self-organize to maximize market expansion.
+We expect the team to ultimately self-organize to maximize market expansion.
 Initially, a single **Product Owner** may prioritize work, and a **Scrum Master** may be assigned to facilitate communication and work, manage the workflow and seek timely results.

 These focus areas will likely dominate our activities.

 * **Content**: Create informational content (presentation, videos, etc) suitable for stakeholders
 * **Portal**: Create and maintain the organization's website
 * **Communications**: Propagate SSI messaging to passive stakeholders
-* **Stakeholder Engagement**: Engage key standards and open source workgroups in a two-way dialog
-* **Management**: Recruit members, prioritize value, facilitate effort

 Contact [Moses Ma](mailto:moses@futurelab.com) or [Dan Greening](mailto:dan@senexrex.com) to become a member.